Sunday, July 31, 2005

 Our first Prime Minister, Jawaharlal Nehru, addressing this very forum in 1949, acknowledged our debt to America on this score.
 He said that you could hear in our Constitution the echo of the great voices of the Founding Fathers of your Republic.

+Ladies and Gentlemen, the real test of a democracy is not in what is said in the Constitution, but in how it functions on the ground.
+All Indians can be proud of what we have achieved in this area and our experience is also relevant beyond our boundaries.
+Free and fair elections are the foundation of a democracy.
+Over the past six decades, governments in India, at both the national and State level, have regularly sought the mandate of the people through elections.
 Our elections are conducted under the supervision of a statutory independent Election Commission, which has earned respect for its fairness and transparency, both at home and abroad.
 The independent judiciary has been a zealous defender of our Constitution and a credible guarantor of the Rule of Law.
 The Press is a key institution in any democracy and our media has a well-earned reputation for being free and fearless.
 Our minorities, and we have many, participate actively in all walks of national life - political, commercial and cultural.
+Civil society organisations are thriving and are vigilant in protecting human rights.
+They are also watchful of threats to the environment.
+Our Army has remained a professional force, subject throughout to civilian control.

 Recently, the Constitution was amended to ensure constitutionally mandated elections to village and municipal councils.
 This process has produced no less than three million elected representatives in the country, with one million positions reserved for women.
+This has brought democracy closer to the people and also empowered women and promoted gender balance.

 Our commitment to democratic values and practices means there are many concerns and perceptions that we share with the United States.
 The most important common concern is the threat of terrorism.
 Democracy can only thrive in open and free societies.
 But open societies like ours are today threatened more than ever before by the rise of terrorism.